The media landscape has changed.

 While these storytellers are doing the ground-level work, institutions, governments, and funders are the ones tasked with solving these systemic problems.

 That is where veria.ca comes in.
 We provide the foundational research, policy guidance, and strategic insight that institutions need to make informed decisions.
-By translating how audience is actually built and sustained today, we help organizations understand what is working in emerging and independent creator spaces and how to apply those lessons to futureproof the entire screen media industry.
+By translating how audiences are actually built and sustained today, we help organizations understand what is working in emerging and independent creator spaces and how to apply those lessons to futureproof the entire screen media industry.

 Audience starts somewhere.